sVoxelDev/sChat/Readme.md

 ## Commands

+### Player Commands

 Your players won't need to remember any commands.
-All they need to do is click on the various UI elements in the chat.
-For example: clicking on a channel will set the channel as active.
+All they need to do is click on the various UI elements in the chat, * e.g. clicking on a channel will set the channel as active*.
+However, here are the commands if you like typing:

 | Commands | Alias | Permission | Description |
 | -------- | ----- | ---------- | ----------- |